List of Making Fiends characters: Violetta and Viktor

 Violetta and Viktor are Vendetta's parents that have been shrunk down and live in a hamster cage.
 Vendetta feeds them croutons and beans.
 It is possible that Vendetta used her parents to test the shrinking slug from "Shrinking Charlotte".
 They are both unaware of Vendetta's cruelty and evilness.
 Both Violetta and Viktor dislike Charlotte since the day they spent together.
 She used them as toys and made them do insane things.
 They, however, liked her at the picnic and when they had a tea party over at Charlotte's house.
 They are voiced by Aglaia Mortcheva and Dave Wasson, respectively.
 They only appear in the TV series.

 Mrs. Minty

 Mrs. Minty (called Ms. Minty in "Toupee" to define that she isn't married) is a substitute teacher.
 She is an elderly woman who, true to her name, is mint green.
 She refers to the classmates as "buttercups", "ducklings", and other diminutive terms of endearment.
 She seems to be unaware of Vendetta's reputation and abilities.
-She also has a fear of Grudge.
+In the web series, She also has a fear of Grudge.
 As seen in the episode "Toupee", Mr. Milk has a crush on her.
 She is voiced by Peter Merryman.